aldolat/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.8 =

+* New: added post formats as option to get posts.

 = 1.7 =